 Dead cats.
 That's quite the terminology to use when referring to a fluffy windscreen.
 However, it's commonly accepted terminology in the audio and film industries.
 So what is a deadcat?

-Rode, from Australia, call them “dead wombats.”
+Rode, from Australia, calls them “dead wombats.”

 A dead cat is an effective microphone windscreen.
-Unlike most plain windscreens, dead cats feature fake “fur” to better reduce wind noise pickup in the microphone.
+Unlike most plain windscreens, dead cats feature fake “fur” to further reduce wind noise pickup in the microphone.
 These windscreens are frequently utilized in outdoor recordings.
 This is why many microphones we see outdoors are furry!